bolotnikov/gamedevland/docs/match3.md

 ### 5. Collect combinations at the start
 Combinations can appear be not only after moving two tiles, but also during the initial placement of tiles after creating the board.
 Such combinations must be automatically processed without falling animation and replaced with other tiles before showing the starting board to the player.

 We already have the functionality needed to handle starting combinations:

-1. Find all combinations on the board using `combinationManager`.
+:one: Find all combinations on the board using `combinationManager`.

-2. Remove all founded matches
+:two:  Remove all founded matches

-3. Create new tiles in empty fields
+:three:  Create new tiles in empty fields

-4. If combinations appear after adding new tiles, then repeat.
+:four:  If combinations appear after adding new tiles, then repeat.
 Otherwise, let's start the game.

 ```javascript
 // ...